c. 1500 BC

 The Trojan War begins when Melanaus challenges Paris to personal combat for abducting Helen and Paris refuses.

-[Early in the war], the Rani stole some of a brain fluid that promotes sleep.
+The Rani stole some of a brain fluid that promotes sleep from soldiers in the Trojan war.
 This made everyone more aggressive.

 The First Doctor becomes involved in the final phase of the Trojan war.
 Captured outside Troy, he is given a choice between death and helping to win the war.
 In response, he invents the legendary Trojan Horse, leading to the fall of Troy.
 His companion Vicki falls in love with Troilus and changes her name to Cressida before helping to rebuild Troy.
 Katarina, handmaiden to the Prophetess Cassandra, disappears with the Doctor and Steven.

 [The Myth Makers.
 The date is the traditional date of the fall of Troy.
-This is mentioned in The Unquiet Dead.]
+The Doctor also mentions these events in The Unquiet Dead.
+Apocrypha Bipedium is set shortly afterwards in 1183 BC, so we've used the traditional date of 1184BC.]

 c.
 1183 BC

-The harrassed survivors of Troy briefly meet the Eighth Doctor, Charley Pollard, and William Shakespeare.
+The harassed survivors of Troy briefly meet the Eighth Doctor, Charley Pollard, and William Shakespeare.
 This inspires them to travel to what would become England and settle there.

 [The date is given on page 43.]